HeDesertFox/Neural-Networks-and-Deep-Learning-Homework/README.md

     [optional arguments]
 ```
 Where the config files are provided in our project.

 ## Final Assignments

-### Task1
+### Task 1

-For pretraining the ResNet18 with SimCLR, follow instruction of `pretraining_notebook.ipynb`, note that user shall manually create some of the folders which doesn't exist.
+For pretraining the ResNet18 with SimCLR, follow the instructions in `pretraining_notebook.ipynb`.
+Note that you may need to manually create some folders that do not exist.

-### Task2
+### Task 2

-Detailed instructions for the Transformer-CNN comparing task can be found in the `final/task2_transformer_vs_CNN/test_notebook.ipynb` file.
+Detailed instructions for the Transformer-CNN comparison task can be found in the `final/task2_transformer_vs_CNN/test_notebook.ipynb` file.
 Please follow the instructions and run each cell sequentially.

-### Task3
+### Task 3

-For training nerf, it requires NeRFstudio to be installed.
+For training NeRF, you need to have NeRFstudio installed.
+Run the following commands:

 ```
 conda create --name nerfstudio -y python=3.8